deathly809/azure-rest-api-specs/specification/azsadmin/resource-manager/azurebridge/readme.md

-# Commerce Admin
+# AzureBridge Admin

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for Commerce Admin.
+This is the AutoRest configuration file for AzureBridge Admin.

 ---
 ## Getting Started
-To build the SDK for Commerce Admin, simply [Install AutoRest](https://aka.ms/autorest/install) and in this folder, run:
+To build the SDK for AzureBridge Admin, simply [Install AutoRest](https://aka.ms/autorest/install) and in this folder, run:

 > `autorest`